 Introduction

 Agricultural wastes are produced in large quantities during the processing of agricultural products or after harvest and their disposal in developing countries is currently a major economic and ecological challenge.
-They are usually allowed to accumulate in large quantities, allowed to decay or are burnt indiscriminately which could impact negatively on the environment as well as poses a serious threat to human health.
+They are usually allowed to accumulate in large quantities, allowed to decay or are burnt indiscriminately which could impact negatively on the environment as well as pose a serious threat to human health.
 Mushrooms refer to fruiting bodies of macrofungi (Das, 2000) and they are highly nutritious (Kumari et al., 2011; Aina et al., 2012).
 Chang and Miles (1989) coined mycomeat to refer to fungal protein obtained through the conversion of food processing biomass wastes; most times via solid state fermentation (SSF).
 Edible fungi, mainly mushrooms, can be cultured for their fruiting body, metabolites such as an enzyme, or mycomeat (containing both the growth substrate and the mycelia of the fermenting fungi).
-Chiu et al. (2000) earlier noted that production of medicinal or edible mushrooms is a successful way of agro-waste recycling.
+Chiu et al. (2000) have earlier noted that production of medicinal or edible mushrooms is a successful way of agro-waste recycling.
 Mushroom has been found to suppress breast cancer (Grube et al., 2001).
 Ultra violet radiation is one of the best physical methods of strain improvement for better performance (Oloke et al., 2012).
 The microbiological quality of feed is of great importance to its safety.
 Adetunji and Adejumo (2017) earlier studied the proximate and amino acid profile of mycomeat produced from different agricultural substrates.
 The present study evaluated the nutritional value of a feed variety, mycomeat, produced through solid state fermentation from various agricultural wastes using wild and mutant strains of P. sajor caju.

 Materials and Methods